Cellar/cellar-api/CONTRIBUTING.md

 This project uses [semantic versioning][semver].
 To update the version, change the `APP_VERSION` variable in [`.gitlab-ci.yml`][gitlab-ci].
 Then make sure add a list of changes to the [CHANGELOG.md][changelog].
-Tagging and release will be handled automatically through the [CI/CD pipelines][pipelines] in GitLab.
+Tagging and releasing will be handled automatically through the [CI/CD pipelines][pipelines] in GitLab.

 ### Final Thoughts